bhisaac/5eFP/5eFP-SRD.md

 ### Blindsight

 A creature with blindsight can perceive its surroundings without relying on sight, within a specific radius.
 Creatures without eyes, such as oozes, and creatures with echolocation or heightened senses, such as bats and true dragons, have this sense.

-> 5eFP does not use the darkvision feature.

 ### Truesight